hyperledger/caliper/CONTRIBUTING.md

 ## Overview

 The project uses GitHub to manage [issues](https://github.com/hyperledger/caliper/issues) (bug reports and feature requests) and [contributions](https://github.com/hyperledger/caliper/pulls) (in the form of pull requests).

-> For general queries and discussion, please use the [#caliper](https://chat.hyperledger.org/channel/caliper) channel of the Hyperledger Rocket.Chat (LFID required) or the Caliper [mailing list](https://lists.hyperledger.org/g/caliper) (LFID recommended).
+> For general queries and discussion, please use the [#caliper](https://discord.com/channels/905194001349627914/941417677778473031) channel on the Hyperledger Discord Server (Discord Id required) or the Caliper [mailing list](https://lists.hyperledger.org/g/caliper) (LFID recommended).

 The contribution process boils down to two major steps: opening an issue and submitting a pull request (PR).
 Opening issues before PRs serves the following purposes:
 * Documenting bugs, related error logs, potential fixes, and/or workarounds that users can find using their favorite search engine.